LeeMorinUCF/ECP3004S21/demo_02_GitHub/README.md

 After pressing the "Pull" button, you should see that the updates have been made to your local folder.
-You can check for the new files or updated "Last Modified" dates in an application such as "File Explorer" in Wondows.
+You can check for the new files or updated "Last Modified" dates in an application such as "File Explorer" in Windows.